111nation/GDI-Paint/README.md

 <h2>Creating a circle/ ellipse</h2>

 Repeat the process of assigning the <b>the device in context</b> of the window.
 This time use ```paint.Circle()```.
 Use ```paint.Reset()``` to reset most common styling to default.
-If the coordinates are not equal spaced a ellipse is formed.
+If the coordinates are not equal spaced an ellipse is formed.

 ```cpp
   paint.Reset();